sfsu-joseo/CSC645/labs/lab3/README.md

 Since you already have a client program from lab #2, try to run your server program first in a terminal windows using your localhost as the IP address for your server and bind a random port to it (i.e 12000).
 Next, try to create a connection between your client and server.
-Also, try to share some data between them.
+The output from this lab should be the same as the one from lab 2.
+However, this time you'll be using your own server and client.

-For this lab is ok if your server does not support multiple connections at the same time.
-In order to accomplish that, you'll need to thread your clients in the server.
-More about this in lab #4.
+Note that in this lab, your server only support one client connection at a time.
+It does not support multiple connections at the same time.
+That functionality will be added in lab 4

 Now that you completed this lab and have a basic understanding about how TCP clients and server work, you can get started with the TCP Centralized Client-Server project